jcantrell/Wisconsin-data/README.md

 # Wisonsin data generation
+This project is hosted at https://github.com/jcantrell/Wisconsin-data and serves as part 1 of the ter project for PSU CS487

+# Description
 This script generates data according to the Wisconsin benchmark specification, as described in "The Wisconsin Benchmark: Past, Present, and Future" by David J. DeWitt.
 In order to follow the benchmark specification